+We work with the Region of Peel (Peel Inclusion Resource Service) to provide The Continued Placement Process which is intended to support existing placements of every child and will reflect the individual child and/or unique situation.
+When the process is implemented in a timely and effective manner, it is a successful way to increase inclusion, support children and families and build on the strengths of the Blue Elephant Daycare team.
+Supporting existing at-risk placements when concerns arise means child care program staff implement the steps within the Continued Placement Process prior to terminating the care of any child.
 Blue Elephant Daycare provides an inclusive program and will follow a process and implement it in a timely and effective manner for a successful way to increase inclusion and support children and families.
 Blue Elephant Daycare will work with community services and parents in order to meet the needs of the child in the program.

-At the discretion of the director and supervisor, for reasons that have been previously discussed with the parent where Blue Elephant Daycare cannot meet the needs of your child or your own child care needs, then Blue Elephant Daycare will provide you, the parent with one month notice and termination of your child's placement will take place.
+Blue Elephant reserves the right to terminate services to families if policies and procedures are not adhered to or if fees are not paid on time.
+Based on the circumstances termination can be immediate.
+At the discretion of the director and supervisor, for reasons that have been previously discussed with the parent where Blue Elephant Daycare cannot meet the needs of your child or your own child care needs while working with PIRS (Peel Inclusion Resource Services) Resource Consultant (RC), then Blue Elephant Daycare will provide you, the parent with one month notice and termination of your child's placement will take place.
 Blue Elephant Daycare will ensure it provides and shares options regarding other child care and community resources to support the child and family.